If you read our article yesterday from Dan White, you will know that all this week My Family, Our Needs is encouraging SEND Dads to speak up.

 Life as it is now

-Freddie at 8 years of age has a severe learning disability and needs support in pretty much every area of his life but he can walk, has a basic understanding of language and interacts with people really well.
+At 8 years of age, Freddie has a severe learning disability and needs support in pretty much every area of his life.
+But he can walk, has a basic understanding of language and interacts with people really well.
 He’s a really sociable little boy.
 To a lot of people, he can look ‘normal’ when they first meet him but then his verbal interactions and physical ability make it clear he has a disability.
 We have two other children, aged 6 and 4, but the early years were stressful and hard.
 It was so much more difficult to help Freddie learn to crawl and then eventually walk.
-We are still working on his speech which is coming bit by bit, he has weekly physiotherapy and numerous other interventions.
+We are still working on his speech which is coming along bit by bit.
+He also has weekly physiotherapy and numerous other interventions.

 It’s been hard seeing the minimal achievements made day by day until the big moments happen.
 For a long time, we were unsure if Freddie would walk independently.
 He does so now, but with obvious differences to his peers.
 When we had our second child I remember we had a goal of Freddie walking prior to Bella, but he never did.
 It was pretty hard coming to terms with that.
 However, at the same time, the moment when Freddie finally walked was incredible for all of us.